mvcdigital/blisscakeart/src/content/gallery/_index.md

       - name: Birthday
       - name: Children
     bullets:
-      - bullet: Batgirl, Spider-woman Superwoman, all combined in one cake for a girl who loves superhero's
+      - bullet: Batgirl, Spider-woman, Superwoman, all combined in one cake for a girl who loves superhero's
       - bullet: Both tiers, light lemon sponge, paired with vanilla buttercream and tangy lemon curd